Nosto/wiki-docs/implementing-nosto/implement-search/getting-started-with-nosto-search/implementing-category-pages.md

 Category pages can be rendered using search templates over existing category pages.

-{% hint style="info" %}
-It's recommended to disable or hide (for instance, using CSS) the original category page products to avoid displaying them while new results are loading.
-This prevents any possible confusion for users as the updated results are populated.
-{% endhint %}

 ## Configuration

 To render the category page, provide additional configuration parameters to the `init` function in the `index.js` entry point file.
 Default configurations for `categoryQuery` and `isCategoryPage` are already provided.
 Custom configuration is necessary only if the default settings are not suitable for your application.